BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 File::make('avatar')->store(AvatarStore::class),
 ```

-The storable class should be a simple PHP class and extends the `Binaryk\LaravelRestify\Repositories\Storable` contract:
+The storable class should be a simple PHP class, because it extends the `Binaryk\LaravelRestify\Repositories\Storable` contract:

 ```php
 <?php